pro3d-space/PRo3D/README.md

 # Technology & System Requirements

-PRo3D is based on the functional-first libraries of the [The Aardvark Platform](https://aardvarkians.com/).
+PRo3D is based on the functional-first libraries of the [The Aardvark Platform](https://aardvarkians.com/), available on [github](https://github.com/aardvark-platform).
 In December, we will finish the final bits for mac os finally making the application fully cross-platform.

 _required:_